Luxgame99/Millenium/Standard/Dictonary/sentences.md

 you 		 give       me 			   water	 now

 "I just moved to LA":
-Who What To What When
+Who When What To What
-me moved la - past
+me just moved la

 Do want to drink that, or can i have it?
 WhoWhatToWhatWhen